barryclark/jekyll-now/_posts/2016/2016-08-15-4-the-Birds-Review.md

 My main complaints about the game were:

 *1)* The rulebook isn't very clear on a few issues.
 Mainly what to do with you roll a Hawk and a Crow.
-There were a few other bits the rules are clear on, but this was a big one.
+There were a few other bits the rules aren't clear on, but this was a big one.

 *2)* There's little asterix tokens that come with the game that aren't mentioned *at all* in the rules.